-Jonathan Glasson QC practises in an eclectic and broad range of civil and criminal work.
-His practice includes international law, human rights, Inquests and Inquiries, public law, asylum, extradition and mutual assistance, product liability and clinical negligence.
+Jonathan Glasson QC practises in an eclectic and broad range of work.
+His practice includes human rights, public law, immigration and asylum, Inquests and Inquiries, extradition and mutual assistance, international law, media and information law, product liability and clinical negligence.

 Chambers and Partners 2016 states that Jonathan is a “very clever man” who has “first-class judgement in difficult cases” and is “one of the best at this type of work.”

 Chambers and Partners 2015 describes Jonathan as “very thorough, and certainly a trusted pair of hands for matters concerning the Official Secrets Act.”
 “He is a very fair counsel who is highly effective.”
 It further describes him as a “very level-headed individual who doesn’t get flustered by the big challenges that arise in these cases.”

 Chambers and Partners 2014 recommends Jonathan as “A new silk with a very broad practice and expertise in many international jurisdictions.”
 It described him as being “extremely well prepared and has a huge intellect.
 Very clever, he knows the law and is extremely personable.
 He’s well regarded by all the top solicitors.
 It’s obvious he’s very bright but it’s his personality that really shines out.”

 Legal 500 2013 described Jonathan as “an impressive new Silk” and recommended him in Human Rights and Civil Liberties, Product Liability, Personal Injury and Clinical Negligence and Healthcare.